Scotiabank offers an extensive selection of credit cards from three main brands, including Visa, Mastercard, and American Express.

 6. KOHO Prepaid Mastercard

-The KOHO Mastercard is a free reloadable prepaid card that pays 0.50% cash back on all purchases.
+The KOHO Mastercard is a free reloadable prepaid card that pays up to 5% cash back on purchases.

 Cardholders also get access to a KOHO budgeting app they can use to set savings goals, monitor cash back earnings, and redeem cash back.